andrew henderson menu

 • Income tax rate: No personal income tax

-Residency and citizenship path: Purchase property worth US$750,000+ for permanent residence, or expedite this with properties valued at US$1.5 million and over.
+You can purchase property worth US$750,000+ for permanent residence or expedite this with properties valued at US$1.5 million and over.

 Foreign investors may be eligible for a permanent residence permit based on a residential property purchase of at least BSD750,000, which, as it’s pegged to the dollar, is the same in USD.